 Dr. Loren Cordain is the world’s foremost authority on the evolutionary basis of diet and disease.
-Featured on Dateline NBC, the front page of the Wall Street Journal, and the New York Times, Dr. Cordain is widely acknowledged as one of the world’s leading experts on the natural human diet of our Stone Age ancestors.
+Featured on Dateline NBC, the front page of the Wall Street Journal, and The New York Times, Dr. Cordain is widely acknowledged as one of the world’s leading experts on the natural human diet of our Stone Age ancestors.
 He is the author of more than 100 peer-reviewed scientific articles and abstracts, and his research into the health benefits of Stone Age Diets for contemporary people has appeared in the world’s top scientific journals including the American Journal of Clinical Nutrition, the British Journal of Nutrition, and the European Journal of Clinical Nutrition, among others.
+He is also on the Advisory Board of Paleo Magazine the first, and only, print magazine dedicated to the Paleo/Primal lifestyle and ancestral health.

 Dr. Cordain’s popular book, The Paleo Diet, has been widely acclaimed in both the scientific and lay communities and was fully revised in 2010.
 His next book, The Paleo Diet for Athletes, published in October 2005, discusses how the Paleo Diet can be modified for the high performance endurance athlete and lead to improved health and performance.
 His next book, The Dietary Cure for Acne, is available in paperback and as an instant download ebook.
 The Paleo Diet Cookbook was published in 2010 and became an instant bestseller.
 His most recent book, The Paleo Answer, was released in December 2011, and represents a sequel to The Revised Paleo Diet.
 Dr. Cordain is the recipient of the Scholarly Excellence award at Colorado State University for his contributions into understanding optimal human nutrition.